 Work orders are an authorization of maintenance, repair or operations work to be completed.
 Work orders can be manually generated through a work request submitted by a staff member, client, tenant, or automatically generated through a work order management software or Preventive Maintenance (PM) schedule.
-Work Orders can also be generated via follow ups to Inspections or Audits.
+Work orders can also be generated via follow ups to Inspections or Audits. eMaint CMMS helps simplify the work order process for maintenance operations.

 What Does a Work Order Do?